-- Assessed the qualifications, experience, objectivity and independence of the valuer. - Tested factual inputs, such as building areas, to source documentation. - Assessed the appropriateness of the methods and assumptions used by the valuer. - Tested a sample of individual asset valuations. - Tested the posting of the valuation to the accounting records. - Assessed Officers' rationale for concluding that have there was no material change between the data valuation and the reporting date for those assets not revalued at the reporting date.
+- Assessed the qualifications, experience, objectivity and independence of the valuer. - Tested factual inputs, such as building areas, to source documentation. - Assessed the appropriateness of the methods and assumptions used by the valuer. - Tested a sample of individual asset valuation calculations. - Tested the posting of the valuation to the accounting records. - Assessed management's rationale for concluding that have there was no material change between the data valuation and the reporting date for those assets not revalued at the reporting date.